An iterative Jacobi-like algorithm to compute a few sparse approximate eigenvectors: Experimental results

+We define an undirected graph $\mathcal{G}$ as the pair $(\mathcal{V}, \mathcal{E})$ where $\mathcal{V}$ is the set of size $n$ representing the graph nodes and $\mathcal{E}$ is the set of size $m$ denoting the graph edges.
+Based on these two sets we can define: the $n \times n$ diagonal matrix $\mathbf{D}$ called the degree matrix (the $i\text{th}$ element on the diagonal is the degree of node $i$, i.e., the number of edges connected to it) and the $n \times n$ adjacency matrix $\mathbf{A}$ whose elements are zero except for entries $(i,j)$ and $(j,i)$ which have the value one if and only if an edge exists between nodes $i$ and $j$.
+In general, we assume that $k \ll n^2$ and therefore $\mathbf{A}$ is a sparse matrix.
+Based on these two matrices we can define the symmetric positive semidefinite Laplacian matrix $\mathbf{L} = \mathbf{D} - \mathbf{A}$.
+In this section, we are interested in estimating the eigenvectors associated with the lowest eigenvalues of an undirected graph Laplacian $\mathbf{L}$ as they contain important information about the structure of the graph $\mathcal{G}$.

-In many graph signal processing applications \cite{Sandryhaila20131644, 8347162, STANKOVIC2020102802}, we are interested in estimating the eigenvectors associated with the lowest eigenvalues of an undirected graph Laplacian $\mathbf{L}$.
-These eigenvectors are define the graph Fourier transform \cite{RICAUD2019474} and are useful as they provide ``low-frequency'' information about graph signals.
-We generate random community graphs of $n = 256$ nodes with the Graph Signal Processing Toolbox\footnote{https://epfl-lts2.github.io/gspbox-html/} for which we decompose the sparse positive semidefinite Laplacians as $\mathbf{L} = \mathbf{U \Lambda U}^T$ and recover the eigenvectors from $\mathbf{U}$ associated with the lowest eigenvalues from $\mathbf{\Lambda}$.
-To compute the lowest eigenvalues we take Algorithm 1 with $\mathbf{\alpha} = -\mathbf{1}_{p \times 1}$ and $\mathbf{\alpha} = -\log_2(p+1,\dots,2)$ (a negative increasing sequence), same as taking $-\mathbf{L}$ instead of $\mathbf{L}$.
+The eigenvectors of the Laplacian $\mathbf{L}$ define the graph Fourier transform~\cite{RICAUD2019474} and are useful as they provide ``low-frequency'' information about graph signals, in the context of graph signal processing.} We generate random community graphs of $n = 256$ nodes with the Graph Signal Processing Toolbox\footnote{https://epfl-lts2.github.io/gspbox-html/} for which we decompose the sparse positive semidefinite Laplacians as $\mathbf{L} = \mathbf{U} \text{diag}(\mathbf{\lambda}) \mathbf{U}^T$ and recover the eigenvectors from $\mathbf{U}$ associated with the lowest eigenvalues from $\text{diag}(\mathbf{\lambda})$. {To compute the eigenspace of the lowest eigenvalues we take Algorithm 1 with $\mathbf{\alpha} = -\mathbf{1}_{p \times 1}$ and $\mathbf{\alpha}_{-}$ a negative increasing sequence.
+This is equivalent to applying Algorithm 1 on the input matrix $-\mathbf{L}$, instead of $\mathbf{L}$. {Results on the Laplacian matrix $\mathbf{L}$ are shown in Figure~\ref{fig:figure2}.
+As we approximate the eigenvectors associated with the lowest positive eigenvalues, the first $p$ diagonal entries of $\mathbf{S}^{(k)}$ will decrease as $k$ increases, and we therefore expect to monotonically decrease towards $\epsilon = 100\%$ in \eqref{eq:error}.}}

-\subsubsection{Dimensionality reduction via sparse PCA}
+\subsection{Dimensionality reduction via sparse PCA}

+{ In the context of machine learning applications, given a dataset, it is of interest to compute the eigenvectors associated with the highest eigenvalues of the covariance matrix -- a task called Principal Component Analysis (PCA).
+Recently, random projections have been widely used to perform dimensionality reduction on large-dimensional datasets successfully.
+This is therefore a good candidate scenario where Algorithm 1 can be applied to perform dimensionality reduction using sparse projections, i.e., computing $\mathbf{\overline{U}}_p$ by Algorithm 1 with low $k$.}